hphelion/documentation/commercial/GA1/ceph/commercial.ceph-helion-openstack-ceph-storage-administration.md

 Stale Placement groups are in an unknown state - the OSDs that host them have not reported to the monitor cluster in a while (configured by mon_osd_report_timeout).

-Revert “lost” objects to their prior state, either a previous version or delete them if they were just created.
+Revert "lost" objects to their prior state, either a previous version or delete them if they were just created.

 ceph pg {pgid} mark_unfound_lost revert